rbmm/SC/README.md

 but the CRT part from the file [GetFuncAddr.cpp](ScEntry/GetFuncAddr.cpp) will be present - `GetFuncAddressEx`, `get_hmod`, `GetNtBase()` - used in runtime for import resolve and can be
 [called](ScLfm/ep.cpp#L407) separate too

+the `protect` function change protection of import table of the shellcode to PAGE_READWRITE, in case shellcode aligned to PAGE_SIZE ( 0x1000 ) (VirtualAlloc always return address aligned on PAGE_SIZE) if shellcode not aligned on this, memory of it must be ERW. if aligned - can be ER

 4) **post build step**